iigorsap/iigorsap/README.md

-### Hi there 👋
-- 💻 I’m currently learning data science
+### Hello, I'm Igor Santiago, I'm currently studying Computer Science at the [Federal University of Ouro Preto](https://ufop.br/), and currently studying with the goal of becoming a data scientist.👋

 - 🤔 I’m looking for help with data science, machine/deep learning.

 <div>